jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 return expand("lists list " + listNames[pick]);
 ```
 __
-lists list - Asks user to choose from all lists.
+lists list - Asks the user to choose from all lists.
 Show all items in that list.